|

 the period between your period and next ovulation can vary tremendously

-cervical mucus.
-Cervical Mucus Monitoring is one of the most instant ways to
+mucus.
+Cervical Mucus Monitoring is one of the most instant ways to indicate

-indicate whether or not you are ovulating.
-You can test your cervical
+whether or not you are ovulating.
+You can test your cervical secretions

-secretions by gathering a sample of the mucus around the outer lips of your
+by gathering a sample of the mucus around the outer lips of your genitalia.

-genitalia.
-To test, place the discharge between your index finger and thumb
+To test, place the discharge between your index finger and thumb and stretch,

-and stretch, to observe its consistency.
-Cervical Mucus can change in
+to observe its consistency.
+Cervical Mucus can change in consistency after

-consistency after menstruation, right before ovulation, during ovulation and
+menstruation, right before ovulation, during ovulation and after ovulation.

-after ovulation.
-Taking a look at this consistency is a sure way to predict
+Taking a look at this consistency is a sure way to predict where you are

 At the beginning of your cycle, the days after menstruation, most women